 - Offer a reason to wait and reduce users’ perception of time (app gives the user something to look at while waiting.
 Thus, makes users pay less attention to the wait itself).

-A user’s wait time begins the moment when she taps the screen (initiates an action).
+A user’s wait time begins the moment when she clicks the button (initiates an action).
 Immediately, the system should give some visual feedback to communicate that it has received the request.

-Use a progress indicator for any action that takes longer than about one second.
+Use a progress indicator for any action that takes longer than about 1 second.
 For anything that takes less than 1 second to load, it is distracting to use an animation.

 Progress indicators could be determinate or indeterminate: